 Competencies of the PA Profession

-Graduates of the Barry University Physician Assistant Program will be knowledgeable and competent in the following areas as expected by the PA profession:
+As published by the AAPA, graduates of the Barry University Physician Assistant Program will be knowledgeable and competent in the following areas as expected by the PA profession:

 - Medical knowledge regarding the basic medical sciences and pathophysiology; the diagnosis and management of disease; and the promotion of health.